DMUHackers/weekly_sessions/2020-2021/week_7/challenge_2/README.md

 	<img src="https://github.com/DMUHackers/weekly_sessions/blob/master/2020-2021/week_7/challenge_2/ch2shots/2.png">
   </p>

-  Once the request has been captured in burp, right click and `Send to Repeater`.
+ If we send the request with a `'`, we get success.
+Let's try and prompt an error message.

   <p align="center">
 	<img src="https://github.com/DMUHackers/weekly_sessions/blob/master/2020-2021/week_7/challenge_2/ch2shots/3.png">
   </p>

-  If we send the request with a `'`, we get success.
-Let's try a prompt an error message.
+ By putting `aaa'` as our parameter, we got an error.
+Notice the `SQLITE_ERROR`, this tells us that the backend database is SQLITE, this is useful we now know the specific syntax required for injection (using a bit of Google-Fu).

   <p align="center">
 	<img src="https://github.com/DMUHackers/weekly_sessions/blob/master/2020-2021/week_7/challenge_2/ch2shots/4.png">
   </p>

-  By putting `aaa'` as our parameter, we got an error.
-Notice the `SQLITE_ERROR`, this tells us that the backend database is SQLITE, this is useful we now know the specific syntax required for injection (using a bit of Google-Fu).

   The query is: `SELECT * FROM Products WHERE ((name LIKE '%<input>%' OR description LIKE '%<input>%') AND deletedAt IS NULL) ORDER BY name`.